 At various points along the course it was great to be greeted by groups of wonderful children waiting to high-five runners as they passed.
 The following is a photo still from the official short movie capturing myself and Florin-Sebastian Ionita as we passed through Elefsina.

 It’s yet another heartwarming aspect of the race.
-The children are given a let from school to cheer the runners through as Spartathlon honours a major historical event in their country.
+The children are given a let from school to cheer the runners through as Spartathlon honours a major event in their country’s history.

 From here we returned to the old Corinth road passing Loutropirgos before arriving at Megara (Marathon distance 42.5 km) and the first CP (CP11) that crews were allowed at.
 It was great to see and hear the British crews supporting as I came in, especially as my crew were here to welcome me too.